Soulforged/highlighter/README.md

 Allows a user to write or copy text into a text area and then highlight it using different colors.
 The highlighted portions can be filtered by the user.

+NOTE: you can use npm instead of yarn for any of the following commands.

 ## Usage
 To start the application execute: